Untouchable By Mulk Raj Anand

 They think we are dirt because we clean their dirt.

 Untouchable by Mulk Raj Anand, describes a day in the life of an Indian sweeper by the name of Bakha.

 Bakha was born in the town of Bulashah, British India.
 His mother died when he was a young child.
 His father, Lakha was the Jemader or the Head of all the sweepers of the town and the cantonment.

 Rakha and Sohini were his younger brother and sister.
-They had an one room mud house in the outcastes colony of Bulashah.
+They had a one-room mud house in the outcastes colony of Bulashah.

 From the age of six Bakha started working as a sweeper in the latrines.
 Although, he never liked it but he had to do it.
-But, Bakha wanted to study when he was a child.
-In fact, he told this to his father but to no avail.
+In fact, Bakha wanted to study when he was a child.
+He told this to his father the same but to no avail.